 Dangerous Weapon Possession

-There are a few main types of weapons that fall under this statute, which is section 4-101 of the state criminal code.
-Upon conviction a defendant faces up to three years in jail and a fine of $1,000, and unlike the handgun laws there are no minimum mandatory sentences.
+There are a few main types of weapons that fall under this statute, which is section 4-101 of the Maryland criminal code.
+Upon conviction a defendant faces up to three years in jail and a fine of $1,000, but unlike the handgun laws there are no minimum mandatory sentences.
 Knives are clearly the most common type of weapon for this charge, and they are also the source of the most confusion.
 To be precise, the law only prohibits switchblades, star knives, bowie knives, and dirk knives but few people and police officers actually know the exact differences between each.
 A switchblade or automatic knife typically has a button that deploys the blade, while dirk and bowie knives do not have any type of buttons or folding mechanisms.
 Star knives are also called throwing stars, and are rare but widely recognized from various ninja movies.
 Penknives, which include pocketknives and non-automatic folding knives are the most common type of knife regularly owned and carried, are not illegal under this statute.
 But just because they are legal does not mean a cop will look the other way if he or she finds one.
 Penknives are often the root of many unlawful weapons arrests, and these cases require skilled representation in order to assure their dismissal.